catalyst-cloud/catalystcloud-docs/source/index.rst

 The Sky TV documentation is intended as a supplement to the documentation maintained by Catalyst Cloud.
-All of the documentation regarding services and any thing that lies out of scope for the Sky TV Cloud Docs lies in the Catalyst Cloud documents found `here`_.
+All of the documentation regarding services and any thing that lies out of scope for the Sky TV Cloud Docs can be found in the Catalyst Cloud documents found `here`_.

 .. _`here`: https://docs.catalystcloud.nz/